mevdschee/php-crud-api/README.md

 Single file PHP 7 script that adds a REST API to a MySQL 5.5 InnoDB database.
 PostgreSQL 9.1 and MS SQL Server 2012 are fully supported.

+NB: If you are looking for the stable version, check out branch "v1".

 Related projects:

   - [PHP-API-AUTH](https://github.com/mevdschee/php-api-auth): Authentication add-on (for v1) supporting JWT or username/password.